graulund/secretdungeonemotes/README.md

 # Secret Dungeon Emotes
 A set of cool (in-joke) emoticons that you can use anywhere on Twitch.
+They are born out of small communities created from Twitch's Group Chats functionality -- or as we like to refer to them, "dungeons".

 ## How to install